K-Aditya-25/desrutge-dublin/README.md

 - `--saveNodeModels`: export per-node trained models after the run
 - `-o`: output JSON path

-Current output contract:

-- decentralized and centralized traffic results now emit full 24-hour profiles and profile metrics
-- older run artifacts such as `dublin_first_cloud_18_mean_r1_smoke.json` and `dublin_first_cloud_18_mean_r1_tt5_te1.json` belong to the earlier scalar-contract phase and should be treated as historical only

-## Dublin SCATS Preprocessing
+## Dublin Data Preprocessing

-The public repo does not include the original Barcelona traffic counts, and the root `data/TrafficGeneration/detector_data.csv` file is intentionally redacted for public release.
+The public repo does not include the original Barcelona traffic counts, and the root `data/TrafficGeneration/detector_data.csv` file is intentionally redacted.
 For the Dublin path, use the processed Dublin dataset or regenerate it from raw Dublin inputs.

 To preprocess Dublin SCATS hourly counts into the repo-facing format: